 c.
-1200, "a deadly potion or substance," also figuratively, from Old French poison, puison (12c., Modern French poison) "a drink," especially a medical drink, later "a (magic) potion, poisonous drink" (14c.), from Latin potionem (nominative potio) "a drinking, a drink," also "poisonous drink" (Cicero), from potare "to drink" (from PIE root *po(i)- "to drink").
+1200, poisoun, "a deadly potion or substance," also figuratively, "spiritually corrupting ideas; evil intentions," from Old French poison, puison (12c., Modern French poison) "a drink," especially a medical drink, later "a (magic) potion, poisonous drink" (14c.), from Latin potionem (nominative potio) "a drinking, a drink," also "poisonous drink" (Cicero), from potare "to drink" (from PIE root *po(i)- "to drink").

-For form evolution from Latin to French, compare raison from rationem.
-The Latin word also is the source of Old Spanish pozon, Italian pozione, Spanish pocion.
+A doublet of potion.
+For similar form evolution from Latin to French, compare raison from rationem, trahison from traditionem.
 The more usual Indo-European word for this is represented in English by virus.
 The Old English word was ator (see attercop) or lybb (cognate with Old Norse lyf "medicinal herbs;" see leaf (n.)).
-Slang sense of "alcoholic drink" first attested 1805, American English.

 For sense evolution, compare Old French enerber, enherber "to kill with poisonous plants."
 In many Germanic languages "poison" is named by a word equivalent to English gift (such as Old High German gift, German Gift, Danish and Swedish gift; Dutch gift, vergift).
 This shift might have been partly euphemistic, partly by influence of Greek dosis "a portion prescribed," literally "a giving," used by Galen and other Greek physicians to mean an amount of medicine (see dose (n.)).

-"to give poison to; kill with poison," c.
-1300, from Old French poisonner "to give to drink," and directly from poison (n.).
-Figuratively from late 14c.
+"to give poison to; add poison to; kill with poison," c.
+1300, poisonen, from Old French poisonner "to give to drink," and directly from poison (n.).
+Figuratively, "to corrupt," from late 14c.
 Related: Poisoned; poisoning.